 This model Krochet Kids has developed aims to empower, not give.
 To equip, not aid.
 It ensures that the women who graduate from their program have the tools they need to be self-reliant, and build a future for themselves and their families without depending on anyone else.

-FASHIONABLE says, “We believe that social businesses whose aim is to alleviate poverty should use their business skills to create job opportunities for the poor, not give them more charity.”
-With the idea in mind that the solution to ending poverty is helping people provide for themselves, FASHIONABLE aims to create jobs for those lacking opportunity, especially women.
+ABLE says, “We believe that social businesses whose aim is to alleviate poverty should use their business skills to create job opportunities for the poor, not give them more charity.”
+With the idea in mind that the solution to ending poverty is helping people provide for themselves, ABLE aims to create jobs for those lacking opportunity, especially women.
 They purchase goods to help businesses grow and employ more, doing the manufacturing in communities they wish to impact and creating jobs along the way to break the cycle of dependency.

 Noonday Collection’s business model combines the work of women in developing countries with the help of women in U.S. They collaborate with 29 Artisan Businesses in 12 countries to design a collection of handcrafted jewelry and accessories, and then connect them to a global market.